panastasiadist/Enqueueror/README.md

 ## Required directory structure

-Enqueueror requires the **scripts** and **stylesheets** directories to be created in the active theme's root directory.
-If a child theme is in use, then its directory is considered the root directory, that is, the required directories should be created in the root directory of the child theme.
+Enqueueror requires the **scripts** and **stylesheets** directories to be created under the active theme's root directory.
+If a child theme is in use, then its directory is considered the root directory.
 In addition, Enqueueror allows for arbitrary subdirectories under the required asset directories, resembling the following directory structure:

 > `<installation_directory>/wp-content/themes/<theme_directory>` <br>
 -- `scripts` (required if using script assets) <br>